-As part of the Allianz Group, we are covered by the CRISP system.
+We do not hold any investments on our own account.
+Were we to hold such investments, as part of the Allianz Group, we are covered by the CRISP system.
 The CRISP system also includes "watch list" reports and "blacklisted" counterparties.
 The CRISP system assists us in keeping concentration and counterparty risks within Group and local Risk Appetite.
 Exposure to or concentrations in respect of specific assets may not exceed those limits set out in the CRISP database, except where an explicit derogation has been provided by the Board or Allianz Group, as applicable.

-Compliance with these limits is monitored by the Finance Function and is reported on by the Risk Management Function to the Board Investment Committee and Operational Investment Committee.
+Where required, compliance with these limits is monitored by the Finance Function and Investments Team and is reported on to the Board Investment Committee and Operational Investment Committee.